The Certificate in Inclusive Leadership is a bespoke four-month virtual learning program for leaders.

 - Has worked in higher education, finance, and not-for-profit sectors.

-- Associate Director of the Human resources and Training Institute at March of Dimes, Canada.
+- Director, People and Culture at March of Dimes, Canada.

 - In this program, she shares her knowledge of, and ability to implement, inclusive employment practices.